Michael Hagan: Playing career

 In 1988 Hagan was injured in a car crash but recovered to play in Canterbury's three finals, scoring a try in the grand final.
 With Mortimer retiring, Hagan might have had a chance for a permanent position in the halves, but by this time he had already decided to move to Newcastle where he signed with the Knights.

-Hagan's craft and guile at five-eighth led to a rapid rise in the Knights' fortunes: they advanced from fourteenth to sixth (losing a play-off for fifth) in two seasons between 1988 and 1990.
-He took over Newcastle's captaincy in early 1990.
-Despite fluctuating team fortunes and being in his final 1993 season moved to the less suitable centre position to accommodate the emerging Matthew Johns, finished his career with the record of having not missed a match in five season with the Knights.
+Hagan's craft and guile at five-eighth led to a rapid rise in the Knights' fortunes: they advanced from fourteenth to sixth (losing a play-off for the club’s first finals berth) in two seasons between 1988 and 1990.
+He took over Newcastle's captaincy in early 1990, eventually leading the club to its first finals appearance in 1992.
+Despite fluctuating team fortunes after this, and being moved to a less-preferred centre position to accommodate the emerging Matthew Johns for his final season of 1993, Hagan finished his career without having missed a match in any of his five seasons with the Knights.

 Hagan also played 92 games for Halifax in 1984-1985 and 1993–1995.
-During his career with Newcastle, Hagan played five State of Origin games for Queensland, deputising for Allan Langer in 1989.
+During his career with Newcastle, Hagan played five State of Origin games for Queensland, deputising for Allan Langer at halfback in 1989.